meganz/mpenc_doc/source/protocol.rst

 These are constant throughout the session, so that if the shared encryption key is broken, the confidentiality of message content is lost.
 In the future, we will experiment with implementing this component as a forward secrecy ratchet.
 Note that we already have forward secrecy *between* subsessions.

-There is also the future option to make the message authentication confidential ("deniable").
+There is also the option to add a weak form of deniability, where authenticity of message contents are deniable, but authenticity of session participation is not.
+This is essentially the group analogue of how deniability is achieved in OTR [OTR-spec]_, and has equivalent security.
+(As mentioned before, making the group key agreement itself deniable is stronger, but more complex to achieve.)
 These directions are discussed further in :doc:`future-work`.